-To validate your registration your dealer must complete and submit a Dealer Delivery Report to General Electric.
-To assure proper warranty coverage be sure that the dealer prepares this form for you with a copy properly dated and sent to the General Electric Company at the address shown below:
+Your dealer must complete and submit a Dealer Delivery Report to General Electric before your Warranty Registration can be sent to you.
+To assure proper warranty coverage be sure that the dealer prepares this form for you with a copy properly dated and sent to the General Electric Company at the address shown below.

 Manager - Product Service

 Outdoor Power Equipment Operation

 General Electric Company

 Corporations Park

-Schenectady, New York 12345
+Schenectady, New York 12305

-Your dealer will also record the Dealer Delivery Report and model and serial number of your General Electric tractor.
+Your dealer will also record the ELEC-TRAK Warranty Registration and model and serial number of your General Electric tractor.